RealityLG/python/README.md

   --- schlüsselung

-  In the project you can protect you executable files
+  In the project your can protect you executable files